christianThardy/christianThardy.github.io/tom-interpretability.md

 **Composes and maintains perspectives:** It attends to tokens that represent the subject's belief.
 [Check out this plot again.](https://github.com/user-attachments/assets/43905290-8648-435d-820a-9526d971fe0a) The sequence captures where John believes the cat will be located when he returns, and the head's query vectors attend to token keys that occur earlier in the sequence that match downstream patterns.

 The spikes for query, key and value in this head appear concentrated on tokens earlier in the sequence, specifically in John's region where `basket` and `cat` occur with high value contributions and `box` with significantly lower value contributions, indicating these tokens are central to the repetitive patterns in the sequence.
 The attention seems biased toward earlier occurrences of tokens like `basket` and `cat` with stronger contributions for these earlier tokens in heads 2, 3 and 4 compared to the layers other heads, showing a clear leftward bias and the models' capability to separate John's belief from Mark's belief.

+Given the model's attention mechanism, this is by design.
+Each token can attend to any other token via learned queries and keys—no matter how far apart in the sequence they appear.
+The model can unify widely separated pieces of context (`Mark left with the cat` in sentence one, `John returned but doesn’t see it` in sentence ten) into a coherent representation of who knows what.

 **Resilience through sparse, localized representations:** What’s interesting is that the role the head’s take over evolves across layers.
 The output of a head at one layer isn’t just a simple transformation of what it did in the previous layer.
 There are complex interactions between heads and the residual stream, allowing the model to gradually shift its internal representation and get closer to solving the task as it moves through the layers.